modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 The people module enables sites to provide mobile access to their directory.
 With a few short configuration parameters you enable searching and detailed information to users on their mobile device.
-The built-in module supports connecting to either LDAP based directories (including Active Directory), and database (MySQL/SQLite) backed directories.
+The built-in module supports connecting to either LDAP based directories (including Active Directory), and :doc:`database <database>` backed directories.

 =================================
 Configuring the Server Connection